venice1200/MiSTer_tty2oled/README.md

 ### Testing
-You can easily test your Display by sending text from the Arduino's Serial console set to 9600 baud and LineFeed `\n` activated.
+You can easily test your Display by sending text from the Arduino's Serial console
+set to 57600 baud with LineFeed `\n` activated.

 The following Text-Commands have special functions:
 | Text | Function |
 | :--- | :--- |